neeols/Breaking-Greg/README.md

 # Breaking Greg

 Read the Docs - https://groovyscript-docs.readthedocs.io/en/latest/
+Put the .zs scripts into the CraftTweaker `scripts` folder.
-This is a Nomifactory GTCEu Port (1.5.2) addon that plans to add components of Breaking Bad and the like to Gregtech.
+This is a GTCEu addon that plans to add components of Breaking Bad and the like to Gregtech.